AdrienVannson/doreisa-internship/report/report.typ

 This first solution has the drawback of being really centralized: the head actor needs to collect an `ObjectRef` for each chunk produced by the simulation.
 Plus, the number of tasks represented in the Dask task graph will be of the same order of magnitude as the number of chunks.
 The same node will be in charge of scheduling all these tasks, and retrieving their results.

 For big simulations running on hundreds of nodes, the head node would have to process tens of thousands of references and tasks at each iteration, which is too costly. @performance-naive-method demonstrates this.
 In this experiment, Doreisa is asked to compute the mean of a distributed array.
 The total number of chunks in this array is equal to the number of cores available in the cluster, so it is directly proportional to the number of nodes.
 With a well-parallelised system, one would expect the execution time to only slightly increase with the number of nodes (weak scaling).
 However, this is not the case here: the execution time is proportional to the number of nodes.
 In this situation, the centralized actor is clearly the bottleneck.
 More precisely, the analysis is composed of the following main parts:
-  - Collection the `ObjectRefs` produced by the workers.
+  - Collecting the `ObjectRefs` produced by the workers.
   - Creating the Dask array as well as the task graph.
 For such small graphs, the time is negligible.
   - Executing the task graph using the Dask-on-Ray scheduler.
-We can notice that both the gathering of the references and the execution of the task graph are slow tasks, one of them is not negligible compared to the other.
-Both aspects will need to be optimized in order to obtain a fast system.
+Both the reference gathering and the task graph execution are time-consuming processes, with neither being negligible relative to the other.
+To achieve a high-performance system, it is essential to optimize both aspects.

 #figure(
     image("resources/exp-01.svg", width: 105%),